Akram11/Akram11/README.md

 - 📫 How to reach me **akram.f11@gmail.com**

-- ⚡ Fun fact **I spend a decent amount of time thinking how not to over-think.
+- ⚡ Fun fact **I spend a decent amount of time thinking about how not to over-think.
 I can tell you, it's not so much fun.**

 <h3 align="left">Connect with me:</h3>